alkampfergit/personal-blog/codewrecks/content/post/old/2009/03/adapting-a-model-to-make-binding-simpler.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-Now when I fired the application and look into the sql server profiler I can see that object gets transparently loaded while Iâ€™m browsing the objects with the two combo, each time I select a new customer I see query that load related typologies, when I select a customer that was already selected in the past data are already in memory.
+Now when I fired the application and look into the sql server profiler I can see that object gets transparently loaded while I'm browsing the objects with the two combo, each time I select a new customer I see query that load related typologies, when I select a customer that was already selected in the past data are already in memory.

 alk.